jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 # The Complete Design
 This final diagram shows all elements in the design.
 Its structure mirrors the GoF’s example at the top of this blog, which is also available [here](https://jhumelsine.github.io/2025/08/08/builder-introduction.html#why-use-it).

-Once the entire design diagramed, it becomes obvious that the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) is a major design element in this design.
+Once the entire design is diagramed, it becomes obvious that the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) is a major design element in this design.
 For example, this design can easily accommodate more concrete `PizzaBuilders` such as `PricePizzaBuilder`, which would look very similar to `CaloriePizzaBuilder`, but rather than calculating calories, it would calculate the cost of the built pizza.

 <img src="/assets/Builder-3-6.png" alt="Complete Design" width = "80%" align="center" style="padding: 35px;">